Al1erEgo/educational-app/README.md

 - ESLint
 - Prettier

-## Launch
+## Getting Started

-Clone the project and run those commands
+To get started, clone the project repository and execute the following commands:

 ```
 $ yarn install